Bus bunching: Description

-A different approach is to abandon the idea of a schedule and keep buses equally spaced by strategically delaying them at designated stops.
+Another approach is to abandon the idea of a target schedule or a target headway, and dynamically adjust bus speeds according to live conditions, with the goal of minimizing the mean and variance of headways.
 That is used to control the buses on the campus of Northern Arizona University, which outperform the previously scheduled system.

 A queueing theory paper in 1984 on multiple server cyclic queues observed the bus bunching effects and proposed a method called "dispersive schedules" to alleviate them.
 Merely adding more vehicles to the schedule without making other changes has been proven not to be a reliable solution to the problem of bunching.